owin/owin/spec/middleware-1.0.0-draft.1.md

         response     < (log response)     < (return response)
 ```

-Some other middlewares could respond immediately, without calling the next
+Other types of middleware would respond immediately, without calling the next
 component in the pipeline, such as for an authorization module.

 ```